52North/sensor-web-tutorial/docs/9_2_sos_admin_interface.md

 #### Further configurations

-The following configuration are not part of the turorial and are only mentioned briefly here.
+The following configuration are not part of the tutorial and are only mentioned briefly here.

 * *Extensions* -> de-/activate extensions
 * *Datasource* -> change the datasource settings (connections, user, password, ...)
 * *Procedure Descriptions* -> modify procedure descriptions
-* *Capabilities Settings* -> create static Capabilities or add Capabiitie extensions
+* *Capabilities Settings* -> create static Capabilities or add Capabilities extensions
 * *Observable Properties* -> change the observableProperties identifier